dantswain/redis-matlab/README.md

 A [Redis](http://redis.io) client for Matlab, written in pure Matlab.
 Dan Swain, dan.t.swain@gmail.com, 11/2012.

-This client works by establishing a TCP connection to the specified Redis server and using the Redis protocol (see [http://redis.io/topics/protocol]).
+This client works by establishing a TCP connection to the specified Redis server and using the [Redis protocol](http://redis.io/topics/protocol).

 This client is written in pure Matlab to provide the most portability with the least dependencies.
 Because it is written purely in Matlab, it may not be as fast as a Matlab wrapper around, for example, a C or Java client.
 As far as I know, no such client exists.